bryntum/chronograph/src/guides/BasicFeatures.md

 }
 ```

-Make sure you've overriden this config property for composite data (data which is represented with JS objects and arrays).
+Make sure you've overridden this config property for composite data (data which is represented by JS objects and arrays).

 ## Reference and reference buckets

 Entities often need to reference each other.
 Reference and reference buckets forms the Relation part of the ChronoGraph's Entity/Relation framework.

-For example, lets check the `Book` entity, that has the `writtenBy` reference field (decorated with `@reference()`) with the `Person` type, containing a reference to its author.
+For example, lets check the `Book` entity, that has the `writtenBy` reference field (decorated with [[reference]]) with the `Person` type, containing a reference to its author.

 ```ts
 class Book extends Entity.mix(Base) {